-See "Investment Objectives" at page 14.
+See "Investment Objectives" at page 16.

 The ETFs are subject to certain investment restrictions.
-See "Investment Restrictions" at page 19.
+See "Investment Restrictions" at page 22.

-Subject to receiving all necessary approvals of the TSX, investors will be able to buy or sell Units of the ETFs on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+Subject, in the case of the New ETFs, to receiving all necessary approvals of the TSX, investors will be able to buy or sell Units of the ETFs on the TSX through registered brokers and dealers in the province or territory where the investor resides.
 Investors may incur customary brokerage commissions in buying and/or selling Units of the ETFs.
 Unitholders may redeem Units of an ETF in any number for cash, subject to a redemption discount, or may redeem a prescribed number of Units (a "PNU") of an ETF or a multiple PNU of the ETF for cash equal to the net asset value of that number of Units of the ETF, subject to any redemption charge.
-See "Exchange and Redemption of Units" at page 37.
+See "Exchange and Redemption of Units" at page 40.